In this section we examine special elaboration issues that arise for programs that declare library level tasks.

 the expected result.
 In the presence of this pragma, the compiler does

-not trace calls in a task body, that appear after the first
+not trace calls in a task body, that appear after the first accept

-select statement, and therefore does not report a potential
+or select statement, and therefore does not report a potential

 circularity in the original program.